 While half the team is now at MIT, some are still in Switzerland where the ProtonMail’s servers are housed for extra protection.

 Why does ProtonVPN/ProtonMail work so hard to promote their “Switzerland” jurisdiction when they were actually launched at MIT, where half of their staff members were also located?

 ProtonVPN receives government funding

-One unusual caveat I found is that the business receives funding from the Swiss government, as they point out on their website:
+Another strange caveat I found is that ProtonMail/ProtonVPN receives funding from government entities, as they point out on their website: